asaravia-butler/OSDR_File_Downloader/README.md

 #### `--list`
 - **Boolean Flag:** No value required, presence of flag enables list mode
 - **Behavior:** Shows what would be downloaded without actually downloading
+- **TSV Generation:** Creates TSV files with download URLs when in list mode
 - **Use Case:** Preview files before committing to large downloads

 ## Output Files and Directory Structure